Massipssa/Docs/Bgd/kafka/concepts.md

     * The first consumer who joined the group become the ***leader*** of the group
     * The leader is responsible to assign partitions to consumer
     * Leader uses ***Range*** or ***RoundRobin*** policy to assign partition to the consumer
+* KafkaConsumer is not thread safe, it needs to be executed in one thread

 ### Partition reassignement